 In any case where you have concerns about your horse’s health we would always suggest to seek your vets advice and get them to assess your horse.

-The Pure+ Gut Balancer is a digestive aid to support the horse’s natural digestive process.
+Pure+ Gut Support is a digestive aid to support the horse’s natural digestive process.
 It contains a combination of pre and probiotics to help maintain normal hindgut acidity and aid the digestion of fibre.
-The Pure+ Gut Balancer can be used if your horse is showing signs of digestive upset such as loose stools or when changing their diet; whether this is a different type of hay or haylage, moving them to a new field or changing their feed.
+Pure+ Gut Support can be used if your horse is showing signs of digestive upset such as loose stools or when changing their diet; whether this is a different type of hay or haylage, moving them to a new field or changing their feed.

 Why is fibre so important?